microsoft/MS-DOS/v2.0/source/README.txt

     available in several months.

 4. COMMAND.ASM is currently too large to assemble on a micro.
-It is being broken down into separate modules so it can be asembled on a machine.
+It is being broken down into separate modules so it can be assembled on a machine.
 Source licensees should realize that the resultant binaries from the new version will not correspond exactly to the old version.